lostjared/ats/README.md

 Work in progress.
 In early stages still, but the goal of this project is to teach myself more about interpreters.
 This program just plays around with a few different concepts, but borrows a lot of the instructions and concepts from the book "the Atari Assembler".

+First you need to install the GNU readline library if on OS X compile readline6 then install to /usr/local/

+and configure project with /usr/local prefix

+./configure --prefix=/usr/local

+on Linux just configure and compile as normal.

 to build:

 $ ./autogen.sh